Many parents do not realize what an important role their comments, attitudes, and actions play in reducing risks for their LGBTQ child.

 This is the key question for LGBTQ youth, whether they ask it directly or not.
 This question is far more important that the words “I’m gay” or “I’m trans.”
 It is essential you express affection when your child comes out to you and that you continue to do so.
 Show your child that they are loved, even if you are struggling to accept what they say.
 Warmth, respect, and displays of physical and emotional affection are more important now than ever.
 Don’t ever hesitate to say “I love you.”

 2. Keep Talking – and Listening

 Your child may think that your silence on this topic means that you are angry with them.
+Even more, silence can make a topic seem taboo.
 Parents who talk with and listen to their teen in a way that invites an open discussion about sexual orientation can help their teen feel loved and supported.
 Ask questions and keep talking.
 Even if it feels uncomfortable, keep up a flow of communication so your child feels comfortable continuing to talk to you.
 This includes talking with your child about their LGBTQ identity and experiences even when you are uncomfortable.
 Listening is as important as what you say.
 Ask how you can help and what your child needs.

 3. Stand Up For Your Child

 You may hear negative comments made about your child or LGBTQ individuals in general.